 RESULTS AND DISCUSSION

 At pH 3.10, the plot of the dependence of the percentage dye removed at temperatures 5 – 30 oC as a function of the dosage of untreated corncob charcoal (UCC) is presented in Fig. 1A.
 The corresponding data for treated corncob charcoal (TCC) and that involving the use of commercially available activated carbon from animal source (AC) are presented in Fig. 1B and 1C respectively.
-It is seen that in each adsorbent the percentage dye removed is highest at 5 oC compared to other temperatures at the corresponding adsorbent dosage.
+It is seen that in each adsorbent, the percentage dye removed is highest at 5 oC compared to other temperatures at the corresponding adsorbent dosage.
 Generally speaking, the results indicate that the percentage dye removed increases with reduction in temperature.
-A trend observable from the comparison of Figs. 1A, 1B and 1C indicates that the AC removed more percentage MG than TCC and that UCC removes the least MG, under identical conditions.
-This is particularly noticeable in the low dosage region.
+A trend observable from the comparison of Figs. 1A, 1B and 1C indicates that the ACC removed more percentage MG than TCC and that UCC removes the least MG, under identical conditions.
+This \is particularly noticeable in the low dosage region.

 Fig. 1.
-The dependence of percentage Malachite Green removed at pH 3.1 on the dosage of (A) untreated corncob charcoal, UTC (B) 1 mol. dm-3 sulphuric acid treated corncob charcoal, TCC (C) commercially available activated carbon, ACC, from animal source.
+The dependence of percentage Malachite Green removed at pH 3.10 on the dosage of (A) untreated corncob charcoal, UTC (B) 1 mol. dm-3 sulphuric acid treated corncob charcoal, TCC (C) commercially available activated carbon, ACC, from animal source.
 Symbols: X, 30 oC; +, 25 oC; filled diamond, 20 oC; filled triangle, 10 oC; filled circle, 5 oC.
 Initial concentration of MG = 13.6 ×10-6 mol. dm-3.
 Each data point is the mean of at least three replicate experiments subject to standard error of ~5%

-Similar plots to those of Fig. 1 obtained at pH 5.1 are presented in Fig. 2(A-C).
-The dependence of percentage dye removed on the adsorbent dosage for UCC, TCC and AC are presented in Figs. 2A, 2B and 2C respectively.
+Similar plots to those of Fig. 1 obtained at pH 5.10 are presented in Fig. 2(A-C).
+The dependence of percentage dye removed on the adsorbent dosage for UCC, TCC and ACC are presented in Figs. 2A, 2B and 2C respectively.
 It can again be seen that percentage dye removed increased with decreasing temperature in each adsorbent and that percentage dye removed increased with increasing adsorbent dosage.

 Fig. 2.
-The dependence of percentage Malachite Green removed at pH 5.1 on dosage of (A) untreated corncob charcoal, UCC (B) 1 mol. dm-3 sulphuric acid treated charcoal, TCC (C) commercially available activated carbon, ACC, from animal source Symbols: X, 30 oC; +, 25 oC; filled diamond, 20 oC; filled triangle, 10 oC; filled circle, 5 oC.
+The dependence of percentage Malachite Green removed at pH 5.10 on dosage of (A) untreated corncob charcoal, UCC (B) 1 mol. dm-3 sulphuric acid treated charcoal, TCC (C) commercially available activated carbon, ACC, from animal source.
+Symbols: X, 30 oC; +, 25 oC; filled diamond, 20 oC; filled triangle, 10 oC; filled circle, 5 oC.
 Initial concentration of MG was 13.6 ×10-6 mol. dm-3

-The fit of the experimental data to Langmuir and Brunauer–Emmett–Teller (BET) model (not shown) were not sufficiently good as the square of the correlation coefficient R2 of the their linearized equation plots to the experimental data were less than 0.95 in all cases, under the conditions of the experiment.
+The fit of the experimental data to Langmuir and Brunauer–Emmett–Teller (BET) model (not shown) were not sufficiently good as the square of the correlation coefficient R2 of the their linearized equation plots to the experimental data were less than 0.94 in all cases, under the conditions of the experiment.
 The data however fitted satisfactorily to the linearized Freundlich Eq.
 (2).
-Typical fits to the experimental data points for the adsorption of MG on UCC, TCC and ACC at 10 oC, pH 3.1 are shown in Fig. 3 (A – C) respectively.
-Similar plots for data collected at 25 oC, pH 5.1 for UCC, TCC and ACC are shown in Fig. 4 (A – C) respectively.
+Typical fits to the experimental data points for the adsorption of MG on UCC, TCC and ACC at 10 oC, pH 3.10 are shown in Fig. 3 (A – C) respectively.
+Similar plots for data collected at 25 oC, pH 5.10 for UCC, TCC and ACC is available in the supplementary material Fig. S1.
 It can seen that all the plots are sufficiently linear within the limits of the experimental error.
-Inability of the experimental data to sufficiently fit Langmuir equation suggest that the interaction of MG with each of the adsorbent might not be monolayer or that the interaction between neighboring MG molecules or the surface of the adsorbate might not be uniform or smooth.
+Inability of the experimental data to sufficiently fit Langmuir equation suggest that the interaction of MG with each of the adsorbent might not be monolayer or that the interaction between neighboring MG molecules on the surface of the adsorbate might not be uniform or smooth.